Themes in Prehistory

 - Communicate complex ideas, discuss and defend arguments in seminars and presentations

 - Collaborate and support one another in seminars

 This module is divided up into 4 blocks of teaching: Middle Palaeolithic, Upper Palaeolithic, Mesolithic, and Neolithic to Bronze Age.
 Each block will be organised by a member of staff who is an expert in the period.
 For each block there will be 4 x 1 hour lectures.
 In addition, the class will be divided into groups of c.
 12 students for a 2 hour seminar each week.
-In these seminars students will be asked to give short (10 minute) presentations, and there will be time for in depth discussion.
-At the end of the module, students will write an in-depth essay on a particular period demonstrating more specialist knowledge.
+In these seminars students will be asked to give short (10 minute) presentations, and there will be time for discussion, which all students are expected to participate in.
+At the end of the module, students will write an essay demonstrating understanding of a particular theme or themes, drawing evidence from various time periods.

 This module will provide you with the following skills which are both critical for this degree and academic, but also for the world of work.

 - Self management: by the second year you should have developed your ability to plan and manage your time, and for this module you will need to hone those skills further so that you prepare for each seminar through about 10 hours reading a week and go to the seminar ready to ask questions and stimulate debate.

 - Communicaiton: you will need to work on your presentation skills as you will be giving a couple of seminar presentations (and these need to be to time)- this is great practice for the third year seminars which count towards your final mark.
 In addition, you will be writing an essay for this module and you are expected to be able to present information clearly and provide a critical argument

 - Team working: you will be working together in your seminars to get the most out of each topic, but you might also like to form your own study groups so as to examine the themes which arise in the module in further detail

 - Problem solving: many of the papers you will be asked to read will require skills in analysis and evaluating information